 January 28th 2017 - SOLD OUT

-Our stunning model for the day will be the agency model Charlotte Godfrey.
-I have worked with Charlotte on many commercial shoots in the past and she is one of the most stunning models I've ever worked with so I'm incredibly grateful to have her on board for this workshop.
-If you'd like to see her in one our shoots together you can check out these pages on my site; Tone Tide and Rusted Midnight.
+Our stunning model for the day will be Remi Curtice.
+I have worked with Remi in the past and she is one of the most stunning models I've ever photographed so I'm incredibly grateful to have her on board for this workshop.
+If you'd like to see her in one our shoots together you can check out these pages on my site; Kelvin as a Modifier and Remi Curtice - Model Shoot

 The course will be kept to a small group of 9 attendees so there will be plenty of time for everybody to shoot and experience dealing with long exposures for themselves.
 I have also spent a long time putting together a comprehensive guide that I will be using during the theory part of this workshop.
 All attendees will receive this via PDF after the workshop so although I welcome you to take your own notes, you don't need to worry about scribbling things down and miss something important as I've done it all for you.

 But it doesn't stop there - after the workshop I will set up a private Facebook group online for all the attendees on the day and we can discuss ideas, share shots and ask me questions that perhaps didn't present themselves to you on the day.
 I take training very seriously and I am always more than happy to offer feedback and advice to anybody that attends one of my workshops.

 Below is some of the shots from the day that I'm really proud of as well as some of the behind the scenes that were captures as well.

 Also, here's what some of the attendees from the day said about their experience.
 Very kind words indeed :)

 “Great day, learnt so much & Jake was comprehensive in his explanations and took lots of time to answer my questions.
 The cream on the cake was I got so many great images – loved it!” – 10/10 – Gary from Doncaster

 “Jake is a fantastic educator and is vert open to the information he shares.
 Another great workshop!” – 10/10 – Heulwyn from Wales